Hadrians wall bathhouse ruins

 Hadrians wall tent MSR hubba NX

-During my Hadrian’s Wall Path hike I decided that I was going to camp most of the way.
-This to save on costs and because I wanted to try out my new MSR Hubba NX tent for the first trip.
-With my sleeping mat and sleeping bag I can sleep comfortable in all weather to about 10 degrees Celsius.
-When I went in I was never cold because the weather was lovely.
+During my Hadrian’s Wall Path hike, I decided that I was going to camp most of the way.
+This was to save on costs and because I wanted to try out my new MSR Hubba NX tent for the first trip.
+With my sleeping mat and sleeping bag I can sleep comfortably in all weather to about 10 degrees Celsius.
+When I went in June this was plenty warm enough.
+Take a look at your weather predictions and season, and adjust your sleep system according to the temperatures.
+Nothing is worse than a cold night with a chill down to the bones with a day walking ahead of you.

 Camping can be done pretty easily and cheaply along the Hadrian’s Wall Path, the usual camp fare was 7 to 15 pounds a night.
 Keep in mind that I was on my own and in a 1 person tent.
 Sometimes you will get a good campsite that’s set up for tents.
 Other times you will be stuck in between the caravans.